HugoBlox/theme-academic-cv/content/publication/ipu.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["4"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "*arXiv*"
-publication_short = "*arXiv*"
+publication = "*Integration of Constraint Programming, Artificial Intelligence, and Operations Research*" publication_short = "*CPAIOR '19*"

 # Abstract and optional shortened version.
-abstract = "The recent emergence of novel computational devices, such as adiabatic quantum computers, CMOS annealers, and optical parametric oscillators, presents new opportunities for hybrid-optimization algorithms that leverage these kinds of specialized hardware.
-In this work, we propose the idea of an Ising processing unit as a computational abstraction for these emerging tools.
-Challenges involved in using and benchmarking these devices are presented, and open-source software tools are proposed to address some of these challenges.
-The proposed benchmarking tools and methodology are demonstrated by conducting a baseline study of established solution methods to a D-Wave 2X adiabatic quantum computer, one example of a commercially available Ising processing unit." abstract_short = ""
+abstract = "The recent emergence of novel computational devices, such as adiabatic quantum computers, CMOS annealers, and optical parametric oscillators, present new opportunities for hybrid-optimization algorithms that are hardware accelerated by these devices.
+In this work, we propose the idea of an Ising processing unit as a computational abstraction for reasoning about these emerging devices.
+The challenges involved in using and benchmarking these devices are presented and commercial mixed integer programming solvers are proposed as a valuable tool for the validation of these disparate hardware platforms.
+The proposed validation methodology is demonstrated on a D-Wave 2X adiabatic quantum computer, one example of an Ising processing unit.
+The computational results demonstrate that the D-Wave hardware consistently produces high-quality solutions and suggests that as IPU technology matures it could become a valuable co-processor in hybrid-optimization algorithms." abstract_short = ""

 # Featured image thumbnail (optional)